IrishMorales/product-management-system/README.md

 # Security

 Cookies are encrypted with Laravel's global `EncryptCookies` middleware.
 All routes have CSRF protection using Laravel's `VerifyCsrfToken` middleware and XSS protection using `protonemedia/laravel-xss-protection` middleware.

+# Form Validation

+All forms have both server-side and client-side validation.
+All inputs are processed with the following global middleware:
+- `TrimStrings` - trim excess whitespace
+- `ConvertEmptyStringsToNull` - converts empty strings to null
+- `XssCleanInput` - terminates requests when malicious input is submitted via XSS injection